22p21s0045/PhotoWaitress/README.md

 3. **Optional: Add Preset for RawTherapee**
    - If you want to use a custom preset, place the `.pp3` preset file in the `./img/presets` directory.
    - Open the `main.js` file and update the preset path to point to your new preset file.

+4. **Output Files**
+   - After the processing is complete, the output will be saved in the `./archives` folder.
+   - The processed files will be stored as a ZIP archive.

 ---